dillonmarquard/rust-service-ndbc-noaa/README.md

     * drifting buoys do not provide stdmet data in the same format
     * other realtime formats will be supported in the future eg. ocean

+### Future Considerations
+I hope to continue development to make more than just stdmet and stdmet drift data available.
+* ocean, cwinds, etc.
 * filters (future consideration)
     * available data eg. `/station?available=stdmet` or `/station?available=currents`
     * distance from point (lat + lon) eg. `/station?lat=10&lon=4&dist=1`

 ### Deployment
 #### Docker
 The core webserver for any deployment.